rust-lang/book/second-edition/nostarch/chapter15.md

 When the inner scope ends, `branch` goes out of scope, and its strong count decreases to 0, so its `Node` gets dropped.
-The weak count of 1 from `leaf.parent` has no bearing on whether `Node` gets dropped or not, so we don't have a memory leak!
+The weak count of 1 from `leaf.parent` has no bearing on whether `Node` gets dropped or not, so we don’t have a memory leak!

-If we try to access the parent of `leaf` after the end of the scope, we'll get `None` again like we did before `leaf` had a parent.
+If we try to access the parent of `leaf` after the end of the scope, we’ll get `None` again like we did before `leaf` had a parent.
 At the end of the program, `leaf` has a strong count of 1 and a weak count of 0, since `leaf` is now the only thing pointing to it again.